Vunnupyx/clight/user-docs/docs/VirtualDataPoints.md

 Note: All operations except `Calculation` convert the source value into true/false (boolean) while evaluating for the VDP:

-- If the source value is a number: Any value above 0 becomes `true` and 0 value becomes `false`
+- If the source value is a number: Any value above 0 is interpreted as `true` and 0 value is interpreted as `false`
 - If the source value is not number but a text: Any text length above 0 characters is interpreted as `true` whereas empty text "" becomes `false`

 ### How to Add a Virtual Data Point